Que1Pereza2/OlympicPlanner/README.md

 # OlympicPlanner

- API in Java using SpringBoot that can be used to plan and manage sport events.
+API in Java using SpringBoot that can be used to plan and manage sporting events.